Australasian Wireless: Australia Hotel

-Hotel Menzies
+Menzies Hotel

 The Postmaster-General approved the establishment of another commercial licence for AWCL at the Menzies Hotel in Melbourne.
 There are no reports of actual operation by the station, or even of a licence being issued, so it is probable that the proposal did not proceed.

 VIS / POP Sydney

 The POS / VIS coastal radio station commenced in 1912.

 POP / VIP Perth

 The POP / VIP station commenced operation in 1912.

 Shipping

 The Telefunken system was widely known in world shipping circles in the late 1900s and early 1910s and was often referred to as the "singing system" due to the pure tone which was transmitted and received, contrasting with the harsh, raspy tone of the Marconi system and others.
 The Marconi company initially dominated British naval and merchant shipping interests, but the German-based Telefunken had a strong foothold in German shipping.
 In Australia, the Telefunken system gained extensive publicity from: